project-unisonOS/project-unisonos.github.io/docs/architecture/deep-dive.md

 - **deny-by-default** for non-loopback egress unless allowlisted by policy
 - per-capability `permissions.network` enforcement with explicit allowlists
 - safe defaults for binding and authentication (local-only service surfaces unless explicitly configured)

-### How comms fits now (refactor impact)

-Historically, the orchestrator called `unison-comms` directly (`/comms/*`).
-In the current direction:

-- `unison-comms` provides a domain-level comms surface and normalization logic.
-- comms actions are exposed as a tool surface, and the orchestrator executes them by resolving and running `comms.*` capabilities via the resolver.

-This keeps “what to do” (planning) separate from “how to safely do it” (resolver enforcement), and ensures that connectors and network behavior remain policy-governed and auditable.

 ## Storage and Persistence